dk3156/dongje.kim/content/experience/work/ptc.md

 mainSectionTitle: "ptc"
 ---
 # 2022 - 2023
-Specialized in assisting students with Object-Oriented Programming, Data Structures, and Intro to programming with C, C++ and Python.
-Provided one-on-one tutoring and in-person exam review in private tutoring sessions.
+Tutored students for Object-Oriented Programming, Data Structures, and Intro To Programming course at Polytechnic Tutoring Center, 2 Metrotech NYU, Brooklyn.
+Used three programming languages: C, C++ and Python.
+Tutored in large group settings and provided exam review / homework assistance in-person.

 Take a look at my tutoring materials: